apoorvjain1995/Data-Wrangling-using-SQL/README.md

-# Data Cleaning using SQL
-## Project Overview
+# Project Overview
-### In this project, we are going to clean Nashville Housing dataset.
+## In this project, we are going to clean Nashville Housing dataset.
 We are going to do as the following tasks:
 * Standardize date format
 * Populate missing property address data
 * Parsing long-formatted address into individual columns (Address, City, State)